YoshiyukiKono/CarND/project-3/writeup.md

 #### 1. An appropriate model architecture has been employed

-My model is a convolution neural network constructed based on the model designed by NVIDEA The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layers.
+My model is a convolution neural network constructed based on the model designed by NVIDEA.
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layers.
 For details about the model, see the next section.